ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/how-to/defer-operations.java.markdown

-# Session : How to defer operations?
+# Session: How to defer operations?

 Operations can be deferred till `saveChanges` is called by using `defer` method in `advanced()` session operations.
 There are four types of commands that can be deferred: